webcrumbs/javascript-crumbs/chapters/prototype/Readme.md

 ```

 ## Enumerating properties
-If you want to list all properties of an object, you can use a `for-in` loop.
+To list all properties of an object use a `for-in` loop.

 ```js
 var o = {p1: 1, p2: 2};